-Many farmers, landowners and communities are interested in renewable energy.
+Many farmers, landowners and communities are interested in renewable energy investment.

-Reasons vary: some want to reduce their own power bills through a single installation, some want to generate power commercially, and others have been approached by commercial developers seeking land as part of large scale developments.
+Reasons vary: some want to reduce their own power bills through a single installation, some want to generate power commercially, and others have been approached by commercial developers seeking land as part of large scale renewable development.

 Whatever your reasons for wanting to be involved in renewable energy, WJM can help.
 We’ve been in renewables since 1995 and work on renewable energy projects for developers and for land owners.
-That gives us an unrivalled in-depth experience in renewables.
+That gives us an unrivalled in-depth experience in renewable energy law.

 Regardless of scheme size, generation method or business structure, we can help you.

 Our experience in owner-managed on-farm renewable schemes includes advising on single wind turbines and projects for small multiples of turbines, as well as solar, biomass and micro-hydro schemes.
 We also work with landowners whose land forms part of larger renewable energy developments such as multi-turbine wind farms and bigger hydro-electric schemes.